Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Applications

 \subsection{Software Development}

-AI-assisted software development represents one of the most technically demanding and economically significant domains for agentic AI systems.
-Unlike conventional code completion systems, software development agents are designed to autonomously navigate multi-stage engineering workflows, including requirement interpretation, code generation, debugging, testing, and deployment, within real development environments.
-Modern systems, including \textbf{Cursor} \citep{cursor2025}, \textbf{Claude Code} \cite{anthropic2025claudecode}, and OpenAI’s \textbf{CodeX}~\citep{openai2025codex}, exemplify this shift from passive code assistants toward interactive, full-cycle programming agents capable of understanding project context and performing tool-mediated reasoning.
-To evaluate these capabilities, the \textbf{SWE-Bench} benchmark~\citep{jimenez2024swebench} has emerged as a representative testing suite that measures an agent’s ability to autonomously fix real-world software bugs in open-source repositories by reading, editing, and validating code through continuous integration workflows.
+AI-assisted software development is a major application area for agentic AI.
+Unlike conventional code completion systems, software development agents autonomously navigate multi-stage engineering workflows (requirement interpretation, code generation, debugging, testing, and deployment) within real development environments.
+Modern AI-assisted development tools and agents such as \textbf{Cursor} \citep{cursor2025}, \textbf{Claude Code} \cite{anthropic2025claudecode}, and OpenAI's \textbf{CodeX}~\citep{openai2025codex} exemplify this shift from passive code completion toward interactive, full-cycle programming capable of understanding project context and performing tool-mediated reasoning.
+To evaluate these capabilities, the \textbf{SWE-Bench} benchmark~\citep{jimenez2024swebench} serves as a representative testing suite that measures an agent’s ability to autonomously fix real-world software bugs in open-source repositories by reading, editing, and validating code through continuous integration workflows.

 Other notable research efforts have also explored the development of autonomous software engineering agents. \textbf{SWE-Agent}~\citep{yang2024swe} introduces an agent-computer interface (ACI) that enables language model agents to autonomously perform end-to-end software engineering tasks, including repository navigation, code modification, and test execution. \textbf{OpenHands}~\citep{wang2025openhands}, an open-source platform for AI software developers, extends this paradigm by providing a sandboxed execution environment and modular evaluation framework for developing and benchmarking general-purpose coding agents.